 Email.
-All students are responsible for checking their Southwest Tech student accounts for important correspondence from the college.
-Southwest Tech's email system is the college's main form of communication with students and staff.
+All students are responsible for regularly checking their Southwest Tech student accounts for important communications from the college.
+Southwest Tech's email system serves as the primary means of communication between the college and its students and staff.

 MySWTC.
 All enrolled students are automatically issued a MySWTC account.
 Students can find information about financial aid, book lists, their Success Network, To Dos, and class registration.